-JB Priestley’s (1894–1984) short story Uncle Phil on TV was published in 1953 only two months before the Queen’s Coronation – the live event that would put television on the map in Britain.
+‘Uncle Phil on TV’, a short story by J.B.
+Priestley (1894–1984), was published in 1953—just two months before the Queen’s Coronation, the live event that would put television on the map in Britain.
 In fact, the Bradford-born author and broadcaster’s contributions to television were many and varied.

 His fascinating tale would have been spooky reading in 1953, when television was still very much a novelty.

-In Uncle Phil on TV, it slowly dawns on the Grigson family their newly purchased television has become a vessel for the transmigration of their recently deceased relative’s soul.
+In ‘Uncle Phil on TV’, it slowly dawns on the Grigson family that their newly purchased television has become a vessel for the transmigration of their recently deceased relative’s soul.

 Metaphorically, the mixed feelings of the time about the arrival of television are taken to the extreme and made more explicit for the reader.
-Priestley also takes the opportunity to show television in a positive light, introducing several television formats: the game show, the variety show, the talk show; until, ominously, Uncle Phil’s cameo appearance in the programmes ruins the family’s experience, riddling them with guilt since their television has been purchased with the insurance money from Uncle Phil’s estate.
-Someone had left his heart pills on a high shelf.
-He had been unable to reach them at the crucial moment.
+Priestley initially takes the opportunity to show television in a positive light—introducing several formats, such as the game show, the variety show, and the talk show—until, ominously, various family members keep spotting a distinctive figure in the background:

-The story was first published in Lilliput magazine in April 1953 along with another Priestley story, The Grey Ones.
+The story was first published in Lilliput magazine in April 1953 along with another Priestley story, ‘The Grey Ones’.
 Lilliput was in circulation from 1937–1960.
 Although the title of the magazine sounds like it was for children, it was most certainly not, containing some risqué material.
 It was aimed at a predominantly male audience.
 Ironically, it was the mass popularity of television which was the death-knell for pocket general interest magazines like Lilliput.

-JB Priestley was far more familiar with television than most of his readers.
+J.B.
+Priestley was far more familiar with television than most of his readers.
 He had embraced television well before the war, appearing regularly as a presenter on the BBC service at Alexandra Palace.

-The literary/dramatic device of the family television set being possessed by an unnatural or spiritual force was not necessarily pioneered by Priestley, initially appearing in short stories such as The Twonky (Lewis Padgett, 1942) as a haunted radio, which, when adapted into a film in 1953, had become a possessed Admiral 16″ television set.
-Later works of note include Poltergeist (1982), Videodrome (1983), Friday the 13th: the Series, The Spirit of Television (1990) and in Doctor Who The Idiot’s Lantern (2006).
+The literary/dramatic device of the family television set being possessed by an unnatural or spiritual force was not unique to Priestley’s ‘Uncle Phil on TV’.
+Lewis Padgett’s short story ‘The Twonky’ (1942) involved a haunted radio; when the story was adapted into a film in 1953, this became a possessed Admiral 16” television set.
+Later works of note include Poltergeist (1982), Videodrome (1983), The Friday the 13th: the Series episode ‘The Spirit of Television’ (1990) and, in Doctor Who, ‘The Idiot’s Lantern’ (2006).

 Scholars such as Marshall McLuhan (1964) and Jeffrey Sconce (2000) have explained that such tales demonstrate resonance and continuity between television technology and the occult.
-Television “disembodies and disassociates”, so it should not be surprising that the medium of television drives a fascination with such fantasies of the paranormal and more recently, extra-terrestrial contact.
+Television ‘disembodies and disassociates’, so it should not be surprising that the medium of television drives a fascination with such fantasies of the paranormal and more recently, extra-terrestrial contact.